RenderKit/ospray/doc/api.md

 ### Materials

 Materials describe how light interacts with surfaces, they give objects their distinctive look.
-To let the given renderer create a new material of given type `type` call
+To create a new material of given type `type` call

-    OSPMaterial ospNewMaterial(const char *, const char *material_type);
+    OSPMaterial ospNewMaterial(const char *material_type);

-Please note that the first argument is ignored.

 The returned handle can then be used to assign the material to a given geometry with